Florian896/lerntagebuch-bain/_posts/ClippyCodes.md

 title: "ChatGPT konventiert (nicht zum Christentum)"
 ---

+I first asked ChatGPT to explain the structure of the sample file.

 In the provided XML snippet, the structure of the EAD finding aid can be summarized as follows:

 - ead: The root element of the EAD document.